Marion County, Missouri Records

 A Map of Marion County, Missouri contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Marion County, MO Courthouse

 The following dates indicates what vital, land, probate, and court records are in Marion county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Marion County Tax Assessor Office is responsible for appraising and assessing real estate property and person property for the purpose of taxation as well as transferring ownership of real estate, and keeping real estate maps up to date.